 The firm honors the pro bono work of lawyers and staff by awarding its own annual Frank Wheat Memorial Award to one team and one individual.
 The recipients of the award receive a $2,500 prize that is donated to the pro bono organizations they designate.

-The 2014 team award winners launched a pro bono initiative to serve clients in the “Alternatives to Incarceration” programs of the U. S. District Court for the Eastern District of New York.
+The 2014 team award winners helped launch a pro bono initiative to serve clients in the “Alternatives to Incarceration” programs of the U. S. District Court for the Eastern District of New York.
 Participants in these programs often face legal challenges that are separate from their criminal cases, and which create additional barriers to successful rehabilitation.
 Lawyers from Gibson Dunn’s New York office committed to provide representation to such individuals on a wide range of civil collateral matters, including housing, public assistance benefits, immigration, professional licensing, transactional matters, and family law issues.

 Our individual 2014 winner was honored for her work representing a couple in the adoption of their foster children.
 She overcame the biological parents’ objection to win the adoption trial and, following an unfavorable appellate ruling, obtained en banc rehearing from the D.C.
 Court of Appeals.
 That oral argument was the court’s first ever to be live video-streamed.